lunarswirls/amitis_docs/Amitis Definitions.md

-3D in spatial configuration and velocity
+# Amitis Definitions
-Some percent of university heating comes from computing center
+- Amitis is three dimensional in spatial and velocity components

 ## Object
 - Center of body is always as center of simulation reference frame